-- If you haven't already, submit your unit reservation and deposit to secure a space. - If you or your Pack's committee have questions and would like a member of the Council Camp Sales Team to visit a Pack Committee meeting, call the Scout Service Center to make arrangements. - Inform all Cubs and their parents about your unit's summer plans. - Recruit at least two adult Leaders (one at least 21 or older) to be in camp at all times during your stay.
+- If you haven't already, submit your unit reservation and deposit to secure a space. - If you or your Pack's committee have questions and would like a member of the Council Camp Sales Team to visit a Pack Committee meeting, call Dianna Marsh at 517-940-4314 to make arrangements. - Inform all Cubs and their parents about your unit's summer plans. - Recruit at least two adult Leaders (one at least 21 or older) to be in camp at all times during your stay.
 Have one additional Leader, 18 or older, for every five Scouts. - Take note of the camp fees and be sure to stay on target with the due date.